-You can manage with $20 per day backpacking Laos.
+Your backpacking Laos Budget can be starting from $20 USD.
 You will spend $5 in accommodation and $5 in food per day, sleeping in a dorm and eating in street markets.
 Transportation is cheap but there are big distances.
 If you pay for touristics entrances, eating little bit luxury of drinking beer, you will get by surely with $20 per day.
 If you want to try hitchhiking, eating street food and couchsurfing, you can also backpack Laos easily in less than $20 per day.

 Travel itinerary from North Laos to South